Arcky97/Pokemon-Kyrac/README.md

 - Fixed the Player spawning on the Yacht on the wrong spot.

 - Fixed the Father's Assistant not spawning on the right spot.

+### V1.29.4C - Release July 31 2023

+- Removed the Phone from the Poke Gear.

+- Reworked some Dialogues on the Player's House's Garden map.

+- Added some extra colloring when mentioning an Item or Object

+- Fixed a crash on leaving Prof. Oak's lab for the first time.

+- Fixed a crash when talking to Ralph in his cabin on the Yacht.

+- Fixed Ralph not moving after finding the Black Belt.

+- Fixed the Battle not starting with Ralph after giving back his Black Belt.

 ## Credits: